end2endzone/end2endzone-hugo/jekyll-export/_posts/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 # Download

-You can download the libVariant library by clicking on the following link: \[download id="2328" template="button"\]
+You can download the libVariant library by clicking on the following link:
+{{% download old-id="2328" href="https://github.com/end2endzone/libVariant/archive/refs/tags/3.0.0.zip" %}}libVariant v3.0.0.zip{{% /download %}}